cheminfo/nmrium-docs/docs/20_1d-spectra/30-phase/30-phase.md

 You can perform zero-order and first-order phase correction.

+Generally, you will select a pivot point (red line) by holding SHIFT and clicking on a peak.
+Most of the time, you will select a large peak on an extremity of the spectrum.

-For zero-order phase correction, move the pivot point (red line) by one click anywhere in the spectrum and select the highest peak.
-Then click and hold the green **PH0** button located above the spectrum.
-By moving the mouse to the left or right, you can perform phase correction until the signal is correctly phased.
-Then let go of the button.
+For zero-order phase correction, click and hold the green **PH0** button located above the spectrum.
+By moving the mouse to the left or right, you can perform phase correction until the signal at the level of the pivot is correctly phased.

-The first order phase correction is performed in an analogous manner by pressing  **PH1**.
-The focus here should be on the signals furthest away from the signal under the pivot point.
+First-order phase correction is performed in an analogous manner by pressing **PH1**.
+The focus here should be on the signals furthest from the signal under the pivot point.

 Clicking the Apply button completes the phase correction.

 ![](./phase_correction.gif)

 ## Automatic

 Select the **Automatic** Phase Correction and click the green **Apply** button.
 The phase will be corrected automatically.
+It case it fails you can still correct it manually.

 ## Absolute Value

-Select the **Absolut** Phase Correction and click the green **Apply** button.
-The phase will be corrected automatically.
+Select the **Absolute** Phase Correction and click the green **Apply** button.